(Trends)

 Fun To Style

-A cord necklace can go both ways — worn with bold separates or teamed with pared-back pieces to really let the necklace take center stage.
-AGMES recently launched ivory silk cords on all of its classic pendant styles, and Morgan recommends wearing them with tonal neutrals for summer.
-Bongiasca offers both a laidback and playful take.
-"I love to mix patterns and contrasts, a Prada polka dot taffeta dress or a Fendi knit playsuit will be the perfect combination with colorful, bright, mood-boosting jewels," she notes.
-"For more casual days, a beige linen or embroidery Anglaise lace dress with low necklines paired with my cord necklaces to complete my summer and beachy look."
+A cord necklace can go both ways — worn with bold separates or teamed with muted pieces to really let the necklace take center stage.
+Morgan recommends wearing them with tonal neutrals for summer, like how Jennifer Lawrence paired this red Tiffany & Co. cord necklace with a gray top from The Row.
+Bongiasca offers both a laid-back and playful take.
+“I love to mix patterns and contrasts, a Prada polka dot taffeta dress or a Fendi knit playsuit will be the perfect combination with colorful, bright, mood-boosting jewels,” she notes.
+“For more casual days, a beige linen or embroidery Anglaise lace dress with low necklines will pair with my cord necklaces to complete my summer and beachy look.”

 How To Take Care

 Naturally, cleaning a cord necklace is different than cleaning metals, and it can be helpful to keep in mind a few quick maintenance tips heading into summer.
-All designers agree to avoid getting the leather wet.
-"I suggest patting down the leather with a damp cloth.
-Avoid using a wet cloth or immersing the leather in water as this will ruin it," Bongiasca says.
-"Put a small dab of mild, moisturizing hand soap on the cloth on both sides.
-Rinse and dampen the cloth with clean water and wipe the leather clean and dry."
+All designers agree to avoid getting the leather wet, if you opt for this style.
+“I suggest patting down the leather with a damp cloth.
+Avoid using a wet cloth or immersing the leather in water as this will ruin it,” Bongiasca says.
+“Put a small dab of mild, moisturizing hand soap on the cloth on both sides.
+Rinse and dampen the cloth with clean water and wipe the leather clean and dry.”